bazzline/zabbix_agent_update_notifyer/README.md

 For `apt`, we are able to distinguish between security and regular packages.
 For `pacman`, because of the nature of arch linux, each package is security related.
 The informations of the packages are stored in the file paths `/var/local/zabbix_agent-update_notifyer_-_security_packages.txt` and `/var/local/zabbix_agent-update_notifyer_-_regular_packages.txt`.

-The generated files containing the information of the updateable packages are processed by the zabbix agent.
+The generated files with the information of the updateable packages are processed by the zabbix agent.
 A dedicated configuration file is created in `/usr/local/etc/zabbix_agentd.conf.d/zabbix_agent-update_notifyer.conf`.
 The file `/etc/zabbix/zabbix_agentd.conf` is enriched by the line `Include=/usr/local/etc/zabbix_agentd.conf.d/*.conf` to load the configuration file.
 The zabbix agent is counting the amount of lines in each of the packages files and reports that amount to your zabbix server.

-The zabbix server, after importing the [template](template/update_notifyer.xml) can process the supported values.
+The zabbix server can process the supported values.
 The template basically comes with two triggers.
 One for security packages and one for regular packages.
+All you need to do is to import the [template](template/update_notifyer.xml) and add them to the client where you've installed this software.

 ### Final note